selina603/mktcontent/support/sla/abstract-en.md

 ##VPN Gateway

-We guarantee 99.9% availability for each VPN Gateway.
+We guarantee 99.9% availability for each Basic Gateway for VPN or Basic Gateway for ExpressRoute.

+We guarantee 99.95% availability for each Standard, High Performance, VpnGw1, VpnGw2, VpnGw3 Gateway for VPN.

+We guarantee 99.95% availability for each Standard, High Performance, Ultra Performance Gateway for ExpressRoute.

 <p><a href="/support/sla/vpn-gateway-en/" id="abstract-en_vpn-gateway-en">See the full details</a></p>